-Summary Description
+Summary Architectural Description

-4615 Clemson Road is a c.1946/7 two-story Colonial Revival dwelling.
+The Maerlender-Hughes House, at 4615 Clemson Road, College Park, is a c.1946/7 two-story Colonial Revival dwelling.
 The house comprises a simple two-story rectangular block clad in unpainted brick with an asphalt shingle side-gable roof.
 There is single-story frame sunroom wing off the west elevation and two-story frame rear addition, built c.
 1990.
 Both the sunroom and the rear addition are clad in horizontal composition-board siding.
 The house retains its original 8/8 double hung wood sash windows.